aidanbell/WSL_InstallFest/WSL_InstallFest.md

 NodeJS will be used in our second unit, but lets get it installed and set up right now with the following command:
 > `sudo apt install nodejs`

+We will also need to download Nodes Package Manager, or "npm"
+> `sudo apt install npm`

+To verify that these both installed, we can check by calling:
+> `node --version`
+> `npm -- version`

 ### MongoDB
 Our first Database!
 We'll install it similarly to how we install everything else:
 > `sudo apt install mongodb`